arysef/tube-clues/README.md

     - UX to visualize results from query / video analysis
 - Connect to search tool (similar to stochasticity) for fact checking
     - Create UX to present identified potentially misleading or false facts and then give option to investigate further
-- Limit to reject videos over a certain length (likely around 15 minutes)
-    - Eventually add support for longer videos, potentially by breaking up the video
-- Determine definitively if I'm going
+- Determine definitively if I'm going for fact checking or opinion finding first
 - Add options for inputting own's one prompt
 - Currently whisper and youtube transcript caches are mixed.
 Ideally they would be separate.
 - Add diarization